MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 - **Hub virtual network.** The hub virtual network hosts shared Azure services.
 Workloads hosted in the spoke virtual networks can use these services.
 The hub virtual network is the central point of connectivity for cross-premises networks.

 - **Spoke virtual networks.** Spoke virtual networks isolate and manage workloads separately in each spoke.
 Each workload can include multiple tiers, with multiple subnets connected through Azure load balancers.
-Spokes can exist in different subscriptions and represent different environments, such as **Production** and **Non-production**.
+Spokes can exist in different subscriptions and represent different environments, such as Production and Non-production.

-- **Virtual network connectivity.** You can connect virtual networks by using a [peering connection](/azure/virtual-network/virtual-network-peering-overview) or a [connected group](/azure/virtual-network-manager/concept-connectivity-configuration).
+- **Virtual network connectivity.** This architecture connects virtual networks by using [peering connections](/azure/virtual-network/virtual-network-peering-overview) or [connected groups](/azure/virtual-network-manager/concept-connectivity-configuration).
 Peering connections and connected groups are non-transitive, low-latency connections between virtual networks.
 Peered or connected virtual networks can exchange traffic over the Azure backbone without needing a router.
 [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) creates and manages [network groups](/azure/virtual-network-manager/concept-network-groups) and their connections.

-- **Azure Bastion host.** Azure Bastion provides secure connectivity to virtual machines (VMs) from the Azure portal by using your browser.
+- **Azure Bastion host.** Azure Bastion provides secure connectivity from the Azure portal to virtual machines (VMs) by using your browser.
 An Azure Bastion host deployed inside an Azure virtual network can access VMs in that virtual network or in connected virtual networks.

 - **Azure Firewall.** An Azure Firewall managed firewall instance exists in its own subnet.